KARAMBITS & MAGIC SWORDS (Crazy Eddie stories part 1)

 3. TEST IN SPARRING.
 If you spar with a Karmbit trainer (with proper protective gear for the job), you will find that while it is good offensively, especially against an unarmed opponent, it is more difficult to use counter-offensively against an armed opponent than when you are using a straight blade.

 What are the pros and cons of a Karambit?

-3. The curve of the blade helps it capture tendons, muscles and blood vessels during the cut, which can help it do more damage than a straight blade of the same length when cutting to the same depth (an important detail.
-More on depth in a moment).
+3. The curve of the blade helps it capture tendons, muscles and blood vessels during the cut, which can help it do more damage than a straight blade of the same length, when cutting to the same depth.

 4. The ring on the grip adds in weapon retention.
 Note* Karambit means “Tiger Claw” and it is the curve of the blade, (shaped like a tiger’s claw) and not the ring on the grip, that traditionally defines this knife.